benjvi/benjvi.github.io/_posts/2016-03-13-tldr-kubecon.md

 ## Things to Investigate

+- Kubernetes 1.2 is coming out very soon so its time to set up a cluster for testing!
 - How to make it so we don't have repeated replica sets for test/prod?
 Will configMaps be enough, how can I parameterize the different labels and different image versions?
 - How will Ubernetes work and how complex will it be?
 Will it meet all my use cases (primarily around HA for different types of applications)?
 - How do Network Policies work?
 Do we need to use Project Calico as a backend to enforce the policies or are there other options?